Available 24/7. FREE attorney consultation via phone, video conferencing, or in person

 Another mistake people make is the statements they tend to give police officers.
 Ninety-nine percent of the time when someone is pulled over by a police officer, one of the first things law enforcement will ask for after the license and registration is how many drinks you had.
 For some reason, most people instinctively say they had one or two beers.

 People are generally of the mentality that they do not want to lie to an officer, but then they also want to downplay the criminality.
-Admitting to having consumed any kind of alcohol is the worst thing anyone can do because they will complicate their case.
+Admitting to having consumed any kind of alcohol is the worst thing anyone can do because it will complicate their case.

 If you are ever pulled over, the only thing you should ever say to the police officer is that you do not drink.
 If the police officer asked how many drinks you had, you should never admit to drinking because that would substantially hurt your case.